Rafael Quirant

 Biography

-He has had the opportunity to receive advice and masterclasses from great artists such as Aurelio Viribay, Carles Budó, Carlos Chausson, Robert Expert, Nancy Fabiola Herrera, Miquel Ortega, Xavier Sabata, Isabel Rey, Celsa Tamayo, and Mariella Devia, who awarded him a scholarship in one of her recent courses.
+He has attended masterclasses and received advice from renowned artists such as Aurelio Viribay, Carles Budó, Carlos García, Carlos Chausson, Robert Expert, Nancy Fabiola Herrera, Miquel Ortega, Xavier Sabata, Isabel Rey, José Madrid, Celsa Tamayo, and the legendary soprano Mariella Devia.

 Gallery / Rafael Quirant